phcreery/TypingComposer/README.md

 ## Running

-Run Powershell script hoever you perfer.
-(Rigth Click > Run with Powershell it is easiest)
+Run Powershell script however you perfer.
+(Rigth Click > Run with Powershell)

 1. Copy your code into the same directory and rename it to: input.txt